-The large lizards were gone; though, Eku spotted the small ones darting to and from thickets of boxthorn.
+The large lizards were gone.

+Eku did spot the small ones darting to and from thickets of boxthorn.

-He saw familiar plants and beasts.
+There were familiar plants and beasts.

-Hunters disappeared into the bush to return with fresh antelope and fowl.
+Hunters went into the bush to quickly return with fresh antelope and fowl.

 Quiet and introspective throughout the early part of the day, Eku walked next to Yathi, who, having recognized his mood, knew best to wait and find out what was bothering him later.